Monthly Archives: February 2026

 These bodies are sorely needed because the city’s track record of valuing and conserving its historic buildings is – to put it politely – patchy.
 Sheffield is rightly proud of its acknowledged status as the Home of Football, its tradition of craft beers and breweries, the Crucible and Lyceum Theatres and the Sheffield Philharmonic Orchestra and Chorus.

 Sheffield Museums tells Sheffield history through its artefacts, and the city’s built heritage includes five Grade I structures and sixty-seven at Grade II*.
-These range from a 1929 police box, at least five K6 telephone boxes and numerous post boxes to the largest listed building in Europe – Park Hill Flats (1957-61).
+The city’s listed buildings range from a 1929 police box, at least five K6 telephone boxes and numerous post boxes to the largest listed building in Europe – Park Hill Flats (1957-61).

 Volunteer advocacy and action have played a part in safeguarding empty and decaying buildings across the city.
 Within sight of each other across Fitzalan Square stand Canada House (the former Sheffield United Gas Company headquarters), the Creative Industries Institute (formerly the General Post Office) and the new S1 Artspace headquarters (originally an earlier General Post Office, later the Sheffield Stock Exchange and latterly Yorkshire Bank Chambers) – all of them repurposed for future use.